allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 It's a Cloud Storage bucket mounted on Airflow.
 This is the place where you upload DAG files and workflows' code.
-Libraries (PIP packages) required by workflows have to be installed manually on a Composer.
+Libraries (PIP packages) required by workflows have to be installed manually on a Composer instance.

 This approach seems easy, but there are four big issues.

-**First**, managing Python dependencies on Composer is problematic (dependencies are libraries used by that code which is processed directly by Airflow).
+**First**, managing Python dependencies on Composer is problematic (dependencies are libraries used by the code which is processed directly by Airflow).
 Installing a new library forces a Composer instance to restart.
 It not only takes time but sometimes fails what forces you to spawn a new Composer instance.
 Version clashes are common.
 You can have it on two levels: between